-What: The WhatCounts connection allows you to push lists and custom variables to the WhatCounts marketing automation platform for more targeted behavior-based marketing.
+What: The WhatCounts connection allows you to push lists and custom variables to the cloud-based WhatCounts marketing automation platform for more targeted behavior-based marketing.
 The connection also allows you to import information from WhatCounts into BlueConic!

 About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
 Click here to learn more.